BMI Calculator

 Is BMI accurate for athletes or very muscular people?

-Can I use this BMI calculator for children or teens?
+Can I use this calculator for children or teenagers?

 What should I do if my BMI is outside the healthy range?